zzidlezz/SCCGDH/README.md

 # SCCGDH
-The source code of “Specific Class Center Guided Deep Hashing for Cross-modal Retrieval”
+The source code of “SCCGDH”
 # Datasets
 We used three cross-modal datasets for experiments.All datasets are available by the following link: